Clemapfel/jluna/docs/manual.md

 Main["jl_instance"]["_field"] = 666;
 ```
-This code snippet from [a previous section](#mutating-julia-side-values) uses named proxy to update the field of `jl_instance`.
-Because we ware using `operator[]`, `Main["jl_instance"]` returns a named proxy to `Main.jl_instance`.
-Then, chaining `["_field"]` creates another named proxy, managing `Main.jl_instance._field`.
-Mutating a named proxies mutates its corresponding variable, thus, assigning this expression the value C++-side value `666` boxes that value and assigns it the corresponding Julia-side Variable.
+This code snippet from [the section on mutating Julia-side values](#mutating-julia-side-values) uses a named proxy to update the field of `jl_instance`.

+Because we are using `operator[]`, `Main["jl_instance"]` returns a named proxy managing the Julia-side variable `Main.jl_instance`.
+Calling `["_field"]` on this result creates another named proxy, this time managing `Main.jl_instance._field`.
+We know that mutating a named proxy mutates its corresponding variable, thus, assigning the resulting proxy the C++-side value `666`, boxes that value and assigns it to `Main.jl_instance._field`.

-In this example, the actual proxies were temporary - the only stayed in scope for the duration of one line.
+In this example, the actual proxies were temporary - they only stayed in scope for the duration of one line.

 This syntax is highly convenient and we have used it frequently already:

 ```cpp
 Base["println"]("hello julia");
 ```

-In this expression, we get a named proxy to the Julia-side variable `Base.println`, then using the proxy call operator `operator()` to call the proxy as a function with the argument `"hello julia"`.
-This argument is a C++-side string, so jluna implicitly boxes this string, then uses it as the argument for the variable the named proxy is managing: `Base.println`.
+In this expression, we create a named proxy to the Julia-side variable `Base.println`.
+When then use the proxies call operator `operator()` to call the proxy as a function, using the argument `"hello julia"`.
+This argument is a C++-side string, so jluna implicitly boxes it to a Julia-side string, then uses it as the argument for the variable the named proxy is managing: `Base.println`.

 ### Proxy Inheritance

-Many of jlunas classes are actually proxy, that is, they inherit from `jluna::Proxy`.
+Many of jlunas classes are actually proxies, because they **inherit** from `jluna::Proxy`.

 > **C++ Hint**: Inheritance is not the same as subtyping in Julia.
-If class A inherits from class B, then A has access to all non-private member and member functions of B, A can be `static_cast` to B, and any pointer to A can be directly treated as if it was a pointer to B.
+If class A inherits from class B, then A has access to all non-private member and member functions of B. A can furthermore be `static_cast` to B, and any pointer to A can be directly treated as if it was a pointer to B.

 Therefore, any of these classes provide all of the same functionalities of proxies, along with a some additional ones.
-While next few sections will introduce `jluna::Proxies` "children", it is important to keep in mind that both the concepts of named and unnamed proxies, as well as the implied behavior implies also to any class inheriting from them.
+The next few sections will introduce `jluna::Proxies` "children", which all have a more specialized purpose.
+It is important to keep in mind that both the concepts of named and unnamed proxies, as well as the implied behavior also applies to any of these classes.

 ---

 ## Specialized Proxies: Arrays

-One of the nicest features of Julia is its array interface, so it is only natural a Julia wrapper should extend all that functionality to a C++ canvas.
-While we learned before that we can actually use a `jluna::Proxy` like an array using `operator[]`:
+One of the nicest features of Julia is its array interface.
+Therefor, it is only natural a Julia wrapper should extend all that functionality to a C++ canvas.
+While we learned before that we can use a `jluna::Proxy` like an array using `operator[](size_t)`:

 ```cpp
 auto array_proxy = Main.safe_eval("return [1, 2, 3, 4]");

 Int64 third = array_proxy[2];
 std::cout << third << std::endl;
 ```